premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- `ALTER TABLE` & `DROP` command used to delete the column from the table.
+- `ALTER TABLE` & `DROP` command is used to delete the column from the table.
 </blockquote>

 </details>